Logan

 Bonus for Age: +0.50

-Similar to the above, Charles Xavier’s nuanced portrayal of a nonagenarian who is neither perfectly healthy nor shown as a helpless geriatric gives Logan a small boost.
+Coming back to Charles Xavier, his realistic portrait of a nonagenarian who is neither perfectly healthy, nor a hapless, bumbling adult in his later years, gives Logan a small boost.

-Wonderful film that’s beautiful, angsty, and exciting to watch.
-Unfortunately, women are nearly all portrayed as victims, save for Laura who is an incredible force to be reckoned with.
-On Race, Logan has the numbers with a robust showing of Hispanic representation, but falls short when it comes to the quality of those roles.
+This wonderful film is beautiful, angsty, and exciting to watch.
+It’s too bad that women are nearly all portrayed as victims, save for Laura who’s a force to be reckoned with.
+And while it’s positive that Logan has a robust showing of actors of color, it falls short when it comes to the quality of those roles.

-Overall, Logan makes a decent entry as a modern Marvel film, but at its heart, it remains the psychological story of a white man who gets to be both savior and martyr despite the vast amounts of blood on his hands, much of it innocent.
-Throw in the commentary on international borders, and Logan looks to be an apt allegory for real life, indeed.
+At its heart, Mangold’s film remains the psychological story of a white man who gets to be both savior and martyr despite the vast amounts of blood on his hands, much of it innocent.
+Now that’s a story we’ve seen before, both on screen and off.